brcdev-minecraft/docs-brcdev-net/docs/shopgui/hidden-options.md

 **WARNING:** This setting circumvents typical Minecraft behavior.
 While this specific use-case has not seen any issues within servers, it cannot be guaranteed that changing this setting will not cause issues.

-To use this setting, insert the following anywhere within your configuration file:
+This can be changed by inserting the following setting in the [`config.yml`](https://pastebin.com/KiM3PjU7):
 ```yaml
 # The default value for this key is "true".
 enforceDefaultStackSize: true